Bridging the Gap Between Patients and Scientists:

 The research aims to study the use of lncRNA to preserve and increase the production of dystrophin and to create a mice model of the genetic deletion/duplication to test the research's findings in an in-vivo setting.

-Dr. Aartsma-Rus will perform this research through Leiden University Medical Center in the Netherlands (See their website here)on the use of lncRNA to preserve dystrophin protein for Luka's deletion.
-The lncRNA study takes one year to complete, and will benefit exon-skipping studies, rare brain disease research as well as cancer research.
+Dr. Aartsma-Rus (Leiden University Medical Center in the Netherlands See their website here) is currently confirming the use of lncRNA in another study published in the Q4 of 2024, to preserve dystrophin protein for Luka's deletion.
+This study will benefit exon-skipping studies, rare brain disease research as well as cancer research.

-Dr. Aartsma-Rus of Leiden University Medical Center in the Netherlands is considered to be one of the best translational genetic's research scientist in Muscular Dystrophy worldwide.
+Dr. Aartsma-Rus of Leiden University Medical Center in the Netherlands is considered to be one of the best translational geneticist researcher in Muscular Dystrophy worldwide.

 Number of Patients Benefitting | All In-Frame Deletions |